gratajik/book-memory-bank/Production/README.md

 Example:
 ```
-I want to generate a book cover for my science fiction novel titled "DERELICT."
+I want to generate a book cover for my [genre] novel titled "[TITLE]."
-The story involves an abandoned spaceship with ancient alien technology.
+The story involves [brief description of main elements].
-The mood is dark, mysterious, and tense.
+The mood is [describe the emotional tone and atmosphere].
 ```

 ### Publication Preparation